citizenfx/fivem-docs/content/guides/installing-fivem.md

 title: Installing FiveM
 ---

 Installing FiveM is pretty straightforward.
-It's usually a matter of [downloading FiveM][home], and simply running the downloaded file.
+It's usually a matter of [downloading FiveM][home], then simply running the downloaded file.
 For those who'd like a bit more detail, read below.

 Installing
 ----------

 Running into trouble?
-Read the [client issues manual][client-issues].
+Make sure your system meets the [minimum requirements][system-requirements] and read the [client issues manual][client-issues].

-- Disable your antivirus (if you have any) before you download FiveM.
+- Disable any antivirus before you download FiveM.
 Some antivirus vendors like Avast, AVG, and others are known to block FiveM procedures, so make sure your antivirus is fully turned off.
 Once FiveM is installed, add FiveM to the whitelist/exclusions of your antivirus.
 [See here how][antivirus-help].
 We're working on a solution.
 - Make sure you have installed and updated [GTA V][where-to-buy].